ORDER A FREE STI SELF-SWAB KIT

 How do I get my test result?

 You will receive an email or text notification from IWTK when your results are ready.
-Log back into the website (www.iwantthekit.org) using the username and password chosen when you created your account to see them.
+Log back into the www.iwantthekit.org website using the username and password chosen when you created your account to see them.
 You can get your results in one to two weeks by calling 877-334-8762.
-On the contact form, you can choose how you would like to be contacted: regular phone call, cell phone call, or email.
+On the contact form, you can choose how you would like to be contacted: regular phone call, cell phone call or email.

 What happens if my test result is negative?

-If you are negative we may not contact you with your results, but you are encouraged to call us to ask for your results (877-334-8762).
+If you are negative, we may not contact you with your results, but you are encouraged to call us to ask for your results (877-334-8762).

 What happens if my test result is positive?

-If you test positive for one or more STDs, we will talk to you about where to go for treatment.
+If you test positive for one or more STIs, we will talk to you about where to go for treatment.
 We will try to contact you using your chosen method of contact.
 You can choose the clinic where you will receive treatment.

 Privacy and Confidentiality Notice

 To the full extent of the law, efforts will be made to take the necessary steps to protect your right to privacy and confidentiality at all times.
 If you are a minor (under 18) you have the right to “give consent for diagnosis, prevention or treatment of pregnancy, and for diagnosis and treatment of venereal disease [sexually transmitted disease]” (AS25.20.025 (a) (4)).
-You can decide to involve your parent or guardian in your reproductive healthcare.
+You can decide to involve your parent or guardian in your reproductive health care.
 Test results will not be placed in your medical records unless you expressly request it.
-If you receive treatment for a positive test result it is up to you to discuss treatment confidentiality with your healthcare provider.
+If you receive treatment for a positive test result, it is up to you to discuss treatment confidentiality with your health care provider.

 The Alaska-based IWTK service is made possible through a partnership between the Alaska Native Tribal Health Consortium and Johns Hopkins University.
 This service is funded by the Indian Health Service.
 It is intended for individual use and not for use through health care providers.